EarthBigData/openSAR/training/INSTALLATION.md

     mkdir YOUR-GIT-REPOSOTORY-ROOT-PATH   # or create a folder using your system's file manager

    GET THE ZIP ARHCIVE FROM [https://github.com/EarthBigData/openSAR/archive/master.zip](https://github.com/EarthBigData/openSAR/archive/master.zip).
 Unzip it in YOUR-GIT-REPOSOTORY-ROOT-PATH.
+Note that with this donwload method the branch name of the dstribution is part of the unzipped directory name, e.g. openSAR-master.
+You can rename that to openSAR if you want.

 ## Other code repositories